-So, let’s say that you create a manufacturing order (MO).
-Katana will autonomously allocate available material to the open MO, so you know immediately if you have enough resources to begin production or if you need to order more materials.
+Suppose you create a manufacturing order (MO).
+Katana will autonomously allocate available material to the open MO, so you immediately know if you have enough resources to begin production or need to order more materials.

 Centralized sales channels

-Many D2C manufacturers sell from different channels, from brick-and-mortar to e-commerce stores.
-Katana gives you a centralized point, so you can monitor all your channels from one ridiculously easy-to-read dashboard.
-This includes integrating and synchronizing your favorite e-commerce platforms, like Shopify or WooCommerce, so you can manage your sales, all from one place.
+Many direct-to-consumer (D2C) manufacturers sell from different channels, from brick-and-mortar to e-commerce stores.
+Katana provides you with a single source of truth so that you can monitor all your channels from one intuitive platform.
+This includes integrating and synchronizing your favorite e-commerce platforms, like Shopify or WooCommerce, allowing you to manage your sales all from one place.

 Integration with accounting software

-And the same goes for your accounting software, and this is an important feature when it comes to tracking negative inventory.
-Regardless of if you use QuickBooks or Xero, Katana can integrate with your accounts, so you can easily manage your business in Katana and push all your invoices and bills to your accounting software.
+You can also integrate your accounting software.
+This is an important feature when it comes to tracking negative inventory.
+Whether you use QuickBooks Online or Xero, Katana integrates seamlessly with both, making it easy to push all your invoices and bills to your accounting software.

-All the tools above can help you avoid generating negative stock and help you optimize your business by giving you the features to implement lean inventory techniques into your business.
+All the tools above can help you avoid generating negative stock and optimize your business by giving you the features to implement lean inventory techniques into your business.

-Negative inventory has the potential to become a homewrecker for your business.
-However, the idea is to start identifying negative stock as a problem and taking the necessary steps to remove this unwelcome guest from your processes.
+Negative inventory has the potential to cause a lot of issues.
+But you can nip it in the bud by identifying negative stock as a problem and taking the necessary steps to remove this unwelcome guest from your processes.